 4. Create A Marketing Plan

 Now it’s time to develop a marketing strategy and begin planning how you will attract customers.
-This step will look different depending on what industry you are, but it is crucial to seek out low-cost options when starting out.
+This step will look different depending on your industry, but it is crucial to seek low-cost options when starting out.
 Research similar businesses for ideas to help you get started and write out your target audience.
 Again, marketing will vary from industry to industry, but here are a few places to help you get started:

 Build a Business Website: Almost every micro business owner could benefit from a dedicated website.
 This will help clients gather information about your services and brand.
 Several platforms offer templates and monthly plans for small business owners.
 Review these options and customize a website based on your business.